Yuki-Zang/CSCI1380/non-distribution/README.md

 ## Correctness & Performance Characterization

-To characterize correctness, I developed `<number of tests>` that test the following cases: <summarize>.
+To characterize correctness, I developed 8 tests that test the following files: stem.js getText.js getURLs.js *2
+process.sh
+merge.js
+query.js *2

 *Performance*: The throughput of various subsystems is described in the `"throughput"` portion of package.json.
 The characteristics of my development machines are summarized in the `"dev"` portion of package.json.